refnx/refnx/doc/index.rst

 about the system (such as adsorbed amount).
 Co-refinement of multiple contrast datasets is straightforward, with sharing of joint parameters across each model.

+Various tutorials are available from the `refnx YouTube channel`_.

 The refnx package is free software, using a BSD licence.
 If you are interested in participating in this project please use the `refnx github repository`_.